 Postcard view of the “European” concourse

 Of course, being the “old South Africa” the whole station would literally die as the country stopped work at 1pm on a Saturday.
-The only people to be seen were those who came into town to visit the bioscope, or who may have been working weekend shifts.
+The only people to be seen were those who came into town to visit the bioscope, catch a train or who may have been working weekend shifts.
+The irony is that the biggest user of some of the trains were railways workers and we got our tickets cheap.

 Tippet Building and the System Managers Offices